‘Not fair’ for troops to cover for strike action at Christmas, Dowden says

 He told BBC Breakfast it is “really important” the unions recognise that a commitment to “protect life and limb” stretches beyond cover for a “dire emergency” such as a traffic accident or heart attack.

+Dr Tim Cooksley, president of the Society for Acute Medicine, described an “increasingly intolerable strain” on NHS and social care services, noting the upcoming week is likely to be “particularly tough” for those working in urgent and emergency care.

-Labour has warned that nurses are resorting to “eating the leftovers from patients’ meals” while the Government seeks to “smash working people”.
+Labour shadow minister Stephen Kinnock warned that nurses are resorting to “eating the leftovers from patients’ meals” while the Government seeks to “smash working people”.

-Shadow immigration minister Stephen Kinnock told Times Radio: “Nobody wants to strike, and the strikes were always the last resort, but they’ve got to a point now where they’ve got no choice.

-“If you look at the situation with nurses, these are the people we stood on our doorsteps and clapped for and they are now using food banks and eating the leftovers from patients’ meals, in Britain in 2022.